MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: MCMC Methods for Functions

 We accept the proposed move from $u$ to $v$ with this probability.
-The resulting Markov chain is $\mu-$reversible.
+The resulting Markov chain is $\mu$-reversible.

-A key idea underlying the new variants on random walk and Langevin based Metropolis-Hastings algorithms derived below is to use discretizations of stochastic partial differential equations (SPDEs) which are invariant for either the reference or the target measure.
-These SPDEs have the form, for $\cL=\cC^{-1}$ the precision operator for $\mu_0$,
+A key idea underlying the new variants on random walk and Langevin-based\vadjust{\goodbreak} Metropolis--Hastings algorithms derived below is to use discretizations of stochastic partial differential equations (SPDEs) which are invariant for either the reference or the target measure.
+These SPDEs have the form, for $\cL=\cC^{-1}$ the precision operator for $\mu_0$, and $D\Phi$ the derivative of potential $\Phi$,

-where $b$ is a Brownian motion in $X$ with covariance operator the identity and $\mathcal{K}=\mathcal{C}$ or $I$.
+Here $b$ is a Brownian motion in $X$ with covariance operator the identity and $\mathcal{K}=\mathcal{C}$ or $I$.
+Since $\mathcal{K}$ is a positive operator, we may define the square-root in the symmetric fashion, via diagonalization in the Karhunen--Lo\'eve basis of $\mathcal{C}$.
 We refer to it as an SPDE because in many applications $\cL$ is a differential operator.
-The SPDE has invariant measure $\mu_0$ for $\gamma=0$ (when it is an infinite dimensional OU process) and $\mu$ for $\gamma=1$ \cite{HSWV05,HSV05,prato92}.
+The SPDE has invariant measure $\mu_0$ for $\gamma=0$ (when it is an infinite-dimensional OU process) and $\mu$ for $\gamma=1$ \cite{HSWV05,HSV05,prato92}.
 The target measure $\mu$ will behave like the reference measure $\mu_0$ on high frequency (rapidly oscillating) functions.
-Intuitively this is because the data, which is finite, is not informative about the function on small scales; mathematically this is manifest in the absolute continuity of $\mu$ with respect to $\mu_0$ given by formula \eqref{eq:ratz2}.
-Thus discretizations of equation \eqref{eq:spde} with either $\gamma=0$ or $\gamma=1$ form sensible candidate proposal distributions.
-This idea was developed in the specific context of conditioned diffusions with $\gamma=1$ in \cite{SVW04,BRSV08}.
+Intuitively, this is because the data, which is finite, is not informative about the function on small scales; mathematically, this is manifest in the absolute continuity of $\mu$ with respect to $\mu_0$ given by formula (\ref{eqratz2}).
+Thus, discretizations of equation (\ref{eqspde}) with either $\gamma=0$ or $\gamma=1$ form sensible candidate proposal distributions.

+The basic idea which underlies the algorithms described here was introduced in the specific context of conditioned diffusions with $\gamma=1$ in \cite{SVW04}, and then generalized to include the case $\gamma=0$ in \cite{BRSV08}; furthermore, the paper \cite{BRSV08}, although focussed on the application to conditioned diffusions, applies to general targets of the form (\ref{eqratz2}).
+The papers \cite{SVW04,BRSV08} both include numerical results illustrating applicability of the method to conditioned diffusion in the case $\gamma=1$, and the paper \cite{cds11} shows application to data assimilation with $\gamma=0$.
+Finally, we mention that in \cite{Neal98} the algorithm with $\gamma=0$ is mentioned, although the derivation does not use the SPDE motivation that we develop here, and the concept of a nonparametric limit is not used to motivate the construction.